 Papa & Barkley’s hemp capsules offer a similar ease in dosing and are ideal for people who are used to taking capsules as part of their medication regimen.
 If your relative is struggling with insomnia or sleeplessness due to pain, try suggesting Mineral’s Sleep formula, which combines CBD with other terpenes for a serious snooze effect that won’t leave them feeling foggy in the morning.

-There is no “one size fits all” cannabis solution for any patient, just as there is no one type of cannabis user.
+There is no “one size fits all” when it comes to cannabis for seniors—or for any patient—because there is no one type of cannabis user.
 Remember that it might take time for your loved one to find a product and dose that works with them.